abarto/full_text_search_django/README.rst

 The code
 --------

-You can get the for both solutions on `GitHub <https://github.com/abarto/v>`_.
+You can get the code for both solutions on `GitHub <https://github.com/abarto/v>`_.
 The code for each solution is on its own branch:

 * `PostgreSQL <https://github.com/abarto/full_text_search_django/tree/full-text-search-postgresql>`_
 * `MySQL <https://github.com/abarto/full_text_search_django/tree/full-text-search-mysql>`_